List of Hotel Transylvania characters: Frankenstein's Monster

-Frankenstein's Monster, also called Frankenstein or just Frank for short, (voiced by Kevin James in the first three films, Brad Abrell in Hotel Transylvania: Transformania and Hotel Transylvania: Scary-Tale Adventures, Danny Gendron in Hotel Transylvania 3: Monsters Overboard, Paul Braunstein in the TV series) is a monster who lives in an unknown location.
+Frankenstein's Monster, also called Frankenstein or just Frank for short (voiced by Kevin James in the first three films, Brad Abrell in Hotel Transylvania: Transformania and Hotel Transylvania: Scary-Tale Adventures, Danny Gendron in Hotel Transylvania 3: Monsters Overboard, Paul Braunstein in the TV series), is a monster who lives in an unknown location.
 Though friendly and caring, Frank is deathly afraid of fire and in the first movie has a habit of mailing himself and his wife everywhere.
 Since both he and his wife can be disassembled and reassembled at will with no harm to either of them, this is not a problem.

 In the second movie, he aids Dracula in his quest to turn Dennis to awaken his vampire lineage and joins the rest of the gang in repelling the attack by Bela and his minions.

 In the third movie, when he finds that Drac zinged with Ericka, he - along with Murray the Mummy and Griffin the Invisible Man - fully support Drac in asking Ericka out.

-In the fourth movie, Frank turn turns into a human and he is the only one amongst all who loves his human appearance, or rather his hairstyle.
+In the fourth movie, Frank turns into a human and he is the only one amongst all who loves his human appearance, or rather his hairstyle.
 Although Frank regains his human form's hairstyle after returning into his monster form, the said hairstyle is only temporary when his wife, Eunice cuts his hair back to his original hairstyle much to Frank's dismay.

 In the prequel TV series, it is revealed that he is the father of Hank N Stein.
 He has all completely different jobs including but not limited to teacher, farmer, casino manager, Noah, and pet shop salesman.